Universe in a black hole in Einstein$-$Cartan gravity

-At extremely high densities existing in black holes and in the very early Universe, the minimal spinor-torsion coupling manifests itself as gravitational repulsion, which avoids the formation of singularities from fermionic matter \cite{avert,HHK,Dir,torsion3,Gas}.
-Accordingly, the singular big bang is replaced by a nonsingular big bounce, before which the Universe was contracting \cite{Kuc,torsion1}.
-In addition to eliminating the initial singularity, this scenario solves the flatness and horizon problems in cosmology \cite{torsion1,torsion2,torsion3}.
-Cosmic inflation also solves the flatness and horizon problems but it requires additional matter fields with specific conditions on their form and it does not address the big-bang singularity \cite{infl}.
-Torsion therefore provides the simplest and most natural mechanism that solves these three major problems of the standard big-bang cosmology.
+At extremely high densities existing in black holes and in the very early universe, the minimal spinor--torsion coupling manifests itself as gravitational repulsion, which avoids the formation of singularities from fermionic matter \cite{avert,HHK,Dir,Gas,Bre,torsion1,torsion2,torsion3,Mag}.
+Accordingly, the singular big bang is replaced by a nonsingular big bounce, before which the universe was contracting \cite{Kuc,Gar,torsion1}.
+In addition to eliminating the initial singularity, this scenario solves the flatness and horizon problems in cosmology \cite{torsion1,torsion2,torsion3,Mag}.
+Cosmic inflation, which is supported by the measurements of the inhomogeneities of the cosmic microwave background radiation \cite{Ric}, also solves the flatness and horizon problems, but it requires additional matter fields with specific conditions on their form and does not address the big bang singularity \cite{infl}.
+Torsion therefore provides the simplest and most natural mechanism that solves these three major problems of the standard big bang cosmology.
 The ECSK theory may also solve the problem of divergent integrals in quantum field theory by providing fermions with spatial extension and thus introducing an effective ultraviolet cutoff for their propagators \cite{Dir}.